jlikhuva/blog/posts/rmq.md

     }
 }
 ```

-With the above abstraction in place, we can implement the two-level solution discussed in the preceeding section as an instance of the `FourRussiansRMQ` with both `macro_solver` and `micro_solver` set to `ScanningSolver` and `b` set to `sqrt(n)`.
+With the above abstraction in place, we can implement the two-level solution discussed in the preceding section as an instance of the `FourRussiansRMQ` with both `macro_solver` and `micro_solver` set to `ScanningSolver` and `b` set to `sqrt(n)`.
 We do so below.

 ```rust
 /// WIP: The FourRussiansRMQ that uses the ScanningSolver
 /// for both the micro and macro arrays along with a block
 /// size of sqrt(n)
 ```

 So, Block decomposition allowed us to have linear pre-processing time.
 However, in the process, we lost our constant query time?
 Can we do better than <!-- $\sqrt{n}$ --> <img style="transform: translateY(0.1em); background: white;" src="../svg/k4Mu0nuOVP.svg"> while still maintaining a linear pre-processing time?
 Yes.
 We can use a mix of block decomposition and sparse tables to achieve this.
 Let's see how.

-#### Hybrid Strucures
+### Hybrid Structures

 When discussing block decomposition, after decomposing the input into micro arrays, we went ahead and solved the original problem on each block, treating each as a reduced instance of the original.
 We also did the same for the macro array.
 In the preceding section, we solved the problem by doing a linear scan.
-We can, however, use methods from previos sections -- sparse and dense lookup tables to solve the problem on the micro and macro arrays.
+We can, however, use methods from previous sections -- sparse and dense lookup tables to solve the problem on the micro and macro arrays.
 When we do that, we end up with hybrid solutions that have faster query times.
-In this section, we shall explore a few hybrid structures and characterize their runtimes.
+In this section, we shall explore a few hybrid structures and characterize their runtime.

 To create a hybrid structure, we need to decide which method we want to use to solve the problem on the macro array and on each micro array.
 By mixing and matching methods, we get different hybrids with different runtimes as shown in the table below.
 |Block Size|Macro Array Method|Micro Array Method|Runtime|